dshoreman/nextshot/README.md

 sudo chmod +x /usr/local/bin/nextshot
 ```

+### Dependencies

+NextShot makes use of some third party tools to provide its functionality.
+To use it, you'll need the following:

+* `curl` for uploading and sharing screenshots via the NextCloud API
+* `imagemagick` for taking the screenshots
+* `jq` for parsing the JSON responses from NextCloud's APIs
+* `yad` for the config form and filename dialogs
+* `xclip` for copying the share link to clipboard

 ### Configuration

 When you first run Nextshot, you'll be prompted to enter the config details.